idrisawad/GPT-3-1.3/README.md

 Copy code
 path = "path/to/save/model"
 chatbot.load_model(path)
-4. Troubleshooting
-If the chatbot is not generating good responses, it might be because the fine-tuning process did not converge, or the dataset was not adequate.
-If the chatbot is not learning from the internet, it might be because the text passed to the learn_from_internet method is not adequate.
-If the code is not running correctly, it might be because the dependencies are not correctly installed, or the versions are not compatible.
-5. Conclusion

-The Deep Learning Chatbot is an AI-powered chatbot that uses GPT-3 to generate responses to user inputs.
-The chatbot can be fine-tuned using a dataset of text inputs and corresponding outputs.
-The chatbot can also learn from the internet and remember every sentence ever talked.
-With the above-mentioned instructions, you should be able to use the chatbot effectively.

-In this code, I have used the HuggingFace's transformers library to fine-tune a pre-trained GPT-3 model on the chatbot's learned data.
-I've added a new method fine_tune_gpt3 that takes the model name, train texts and train labels as input.
-This method instantiates the GPT-3 model and tokenizer, then it prepares the data for fine-tuning and fine-tune the model.

 In the chat method, instead of using the Tf-Idf similarity to find the most similar sentence, I've used the fine-tuned GPT-3 model to generate a response.

-I've also added a new method called _normalize that is used to normalize the user's input and the sentences.
+The Code also use the method called _normalize that is used to normalize the user's input and the sentences.
 This method is used to clean the text by lowercasing it, removing punctuation and tokenizing it.

-Here is a detailed preparation guide with code hints to run the Deep Learning Chatbot code properly:
+Here is a detailed preparation guide with code hints to run GPT-3-1.3 Deep Learning Chatbot code properly:

-Install the required libraries:
-Copy code
-pip install nltk
-pip install scikit-learn
-pip install transformers
-pip install torch
 Download the necessary NLTK data:
-Copy code

 import nltk
 nltk.download('punkt')
 nltk.download('wordnet')

 Load the fine-tuned GPT-3 model:
-Copy code

 from transformers import AutoModelForCausalLM, AutoTokenizer

 model_name = "openai/gpt3-squad2"

 model = AutoModelForCausalLM.from_pretrained(model_name)
 tokenizer = AutoTokenizer.from_pretrained(model_name)

 Prepare the data for fine-tuning, this step is optional if you don't want to fine-tune the model:
-Copy code

 train_texts = [ "code snippet 1 in language A", "code snippet 2 in language B", ...]
 train_labels = [ "language A", "language B", ...]

 Initialize the chatbot:
-Copy code

 chatbot = DeepLearningChatbot()
 chatbot.fine_tune_gpt3(model_name, train_texts, train_labels, batch_size=4, device='cuda')

 Use the chatbot to generate code snippets in different programming languages:

-Copy code
-code_snippet = chatbot._get_response("Write a function that takes two integers as input and returns their sum in Python") To check if the code generated is correct, you can use a linter or a formatter:
+code_snippet = chatbot._get_response("Write a function that takes two integers as input and returns their sum in Python")

-Copy code
+To check if the code generated is correct, you can use a linter or a formatter:
-from py_linter import PyLinter

-linter = PyLinter()
+from py_linter import PyLinter linter = PyLinter() linter.lint(code_snippet)
-linter.lint(code_snippet)

 Please note that this is a very high-level guide, and there may be additional steps and considerations that need to be taken depending on your specific use case.
 Also, make sure you have a good understanding of the programming languages and tools that you are using.